zyrzjyzxy/zyrzjyzxy.github.io/index.md

 ## My CV

-> Update: September 23th, 2024
+> Update: February 28th , 2025

-If you want to know more about me, welcome to view My [CV](https:///zyrzjyzxy.github.io/file/zyr_20240923.pdf ).
+If you want to know more about me, welcome to view My [CV](https:///zyrzjyzxy.github.io/file/zyr_20250228.pdf ).
 <br>